-The increase in general and administrative expenses of \$4.8 million to \$7.4 million during the six months ended June 30, 2014 compared to the same period in 2013 was primarily due to a \$3.3 million increase in personnel and consulting related expenses associated with an increase in stock-based compensation related to the common stock warrants granted to certain employees and a consultant in March 2014 and from an increase in headcount by eight employees.
-Additionally, there was an increase of \$1.3 million in legal and accounting services to support the increasing infrastructure as we expand our operations and prepare to become a public company.
+General and administrative expenses for the year ended December 31, 2014 was \$17.6 million compared to \$7.5 million for the same period in 2013, an increase of \$10.1 million.
+The increase was primarily due to a \$7.2 million increase in personnel and consulting related expenses associated with an increase in stock-based compensation related to the common stock warrants and options granted in 2014, and an increase of nine employees.
+Additionally, the increase was due to increased costs of \$2.3 million in legal, accounting and recruiting services, and increased costs of \$0.7 million in insurance and facilities to support our growing infrastructure and our operations as a public company.